 End-of-life challenges for the wind and solar energy sectors

 Many wind farms in the UK and internationally are reaching the end of their consented or operational life, creating a growing need to consider how decisions should be made regarding their future.
-At the end of their life sites have three main options:
+At the end of their life, sites have three main options:

-- repowering: replacing sites with new infrastructure often of a different size and capacity
+- Repowering: replacing sites with new infrastructure often of a different size and capacity.

-- decommissioning: removing all of the infrastructure from the site.
+- Decommissioning: removing all of the infrastructure from the site.

-This research investigated how such decisions are considered and made by developers, landowners, and planners, as well as the communities in which the facilities are located.
+The research investigated how such decisions are considered and made by developers, landowners, and planners, as well as the communities in which the facilities are located.
 From this it provided recommendations for industry, policy makers and communities.